Hospitalized with COVID-19, Trump thanks supporters, says his 'real test' lies ahead

 Trump has repeatedly played down the threat of the pandemic, even as it has killed more than 208,000 Americans and hammered the U.S. economy.

-In an early morning tweet on Sunday, Trump said “Thank you so much!” - referring to clusters of supporters who gathered on Saturday night outside the Walter Reed hospital waving Trump 2020 flags.
+In an early morning tweet on Sunday, Trump said “Thank you so much!” - referring to supporters who gathered on Saturday night outside the Walter Reed hospital waving Trump 2020 flags.

 CONDITION UNCLEAR